 - Learn from the clinical algorithms with evidence-based recommendations.

 - Save time with Points & Pearls digests for a 60-second read of key takeaways to put into practice.

-- Benefit from the Postscript emails to test your knowledge and reinforce best practices.
+- Benefit from Postscript emails to test your knowledge and reinforce best practices.

 - Gain confidence in your diagnostic and treatment decisions.

 Evidence-Based Urgent Care launched in April 2022 at an annual rate of only $449.
-For a limited time, you can subscribe for just $225 (a 50% savings!) for a full annual subscription.
+For Advanced Practice Clinicians, you get a 28% discount and pay only $325 for 12-month access!

 CME Accreditation Statement